 Building your Github Repository

 Anything which shows your project code or programming skills is what Data Science internship recruiters most preferably look for.
 GitHub/Bitbucket/other or your own VCS/SVN is the place where you host your code.
 This is a convenient way to show all your code.
 You should also start building your GitHub profile at an early stage.
-This is essentially your data science resume which anyone in the world can access.
+This is essentially your data science resume that anyone can access.
 Anything which shows your project code or programming skills is what Data Science internship recruiters most preferably look for.

 Mistakes while learning for Data Science Internship/ Job